andydefer/laravel-roster/phpstan.md

          💡  Learn more: https://phpstan.org/blog/solving-phpstan-access-to-undefined-property
   64     Cannot call method format() on mixed.
          🪪  method.nonObject
-  88     Method Roster\Services\Core\SlotFinderService::getAvailableSlotsFromImpediments() has parameter $impediments with generic class Illuminate\Support\Collection but does not
+  88     Method Roster\Services\Core\SlotFinderService::calculateAvailableSlotsExcludingImpediments() has parameter $impediments with generic class Illuminate\Support\Collection but does not
          specify its types: TKey, TValue
          🪪  missingType.generics
   140    Access to an undefined property Roster\Models\Availability::$schedules.